avsm/platform/bootstrap/dune/doc/tests.rst

 ============

 We said in `Running tests`_ that to run tests dune simply builds the ``runtest`` alias.
-As a result, to define cutsom tests, you simply need to add an action to this alias in any directory.
-For instance if you have a binary ``tests.exe`` that you want to run as part of running your testsuite, simply add this to a jbuild file:
+As a result, to define custom tests, you simply need to add an action to this alias in any directory.
+For instance if you have a binary ``tests.exe`` that you want to run as part of running your testsuite, simply add this to a dune file:

 .. code:: scheme